front-commerce/developers.front-commerce.com/source/docs/advanced/theme/translations.md

 If you want to configure your application to support multiple languages, please refer to [Configure multiple stores](/docs/advanced/production-ready/multistore.html).
 </blockquote>

-Front-Commerce manages your translations by using [`react-intl`](https://github.com/yahoo/react-intl), a standard in the React ecosystem.
+Front-Commerce manages your translations by using [`react-intl`](https://github.com/yahoo/react-intl), a standard library in the React ecosystem.
 This library works by transforming your static values in React Components.
 These components will then fetch your translations and display them in your application.

 ## Declare translations in your application